At the moment the only Direct Storage mode that is supported is the write-out of data stored in the Transient Buffer Boards.

 Transient Buffer Boards:

-The signal is monitored at station level by a triggering algorithm on the Transient Buffer Boards (TBBs).
+The Transient Buffer Boards (TBBs) contain the raw voltage signal of every dipole at the full time resolution and can be externally triggered to obtain this data.
 If triggered, the contents of the boards are frozen and sent to the CEP/OLAP for further processing.
 The minimum integration time is 5 ns for the 200 MHz clock (6.25 ns for the 160 MHz clock, currently unsupported), and the maximum bandwidth is 100 MHz.
 The TBBs can dump at most 5 sec of data per event at full resolution.

 Data is stored as Raw Voltages per station in HDF5 format, including some of the metadata.
 The software package to access the data and do some processing (eg. FFT, RFI mitigation, ..) with python scripts, PyCRTools, is available at CEP.

 At the moment the automatic processing pipeline is not yet available on CEP for TBB data.
 There is a semi-automated Cosmic Ray pipeline in Nijmegen (~20s per event per station).
 For processing VHECR events using this pipeline one should contact the CRKSP group.

 Currently for LORA triggered dumps, 2ms of data of all available core stations are written per TBB.
 The Table summarises the resources used for such a TBB dumb.

 Apart from the overhead time, which is newarly a fixed number, the numbers scale linearly with dumptime.